o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 ```

 {{< note >}}
-The `O3DE_ANDROID_SDK_PATH` represents a specific location based on where you specify it in Android Studio or where you download and unpack the Android SDK Tools package
+Set `O3DE_ANDROID_SDK_PATH` to the location where you set up your Android SDK package.
 {{< /note >}}

 <br/>